 In order to assist you with compliance for Part IV, the Divisions have jointly created the “Requirement to Report Material Relevant to Testimony (Giglio)” form.
 Please complete the form as needed and mail it as indicated above.

 - March 11 & 12 – Guilford County

 - June 10 & 11 _ New Hanover County

 - September 9 & 10 – Caldwell County

 - December 9 & 10 – Guilford County

 Certification of Police Telecommunicators

 Effective 7/1/2022, all telecommunicators employed by municipal police departments must be reported for certification with the Sheriffs’ Education and Training Standards Commission.
 As a result of the many questions surrounding this mandate, we have produced a set of Frequently Asked Questions for Telecommunicator Certification.
-Additionally, we are offering virtual “Question and Answer” sessions with staff to assist with this process.
-We invite you to register for one of these sessions below.
-Finally, if you have immediate questions, please feel free to call the Division at 919-779-8213, or email firstname.lastname@example.org and we will respond as quickly as possible.
+If you need additional assistance, please contact our office at 919-779-8213, or via email to email@example.com.

 We look forward to working with you through this process!